- Clinical psychologists provide mental health care across a wide range of issues and populations.

 Clinical psychologist skills and experience

-Having graduated high school with the necessary grades, a prospective clinical psychologist will need to undertake an undergraduate sequence in psychology accredited by the Australian Psychology Accreditation Council (APAC).
-The most common entry pathways to the profession are a Bachelor of Psychology Honours or a Bachelor of Psychological Science.
+Having graduated high school with the necessary grades, a prospective clinical psychologist will need to commence their training with an undergraduate sequence in psychology accredited by the Australian Psychology Accreditation Council (APAC).
+A common starting point for undergraduate students are a Bachelor of Psychology Honours or a Bachelor of Psychological Science.

 If you have already completed an unrelated bachelor’s degree you could instead undertake a Graduate Diploma in Psychology.
-No matter which entry point you choose, all are completed with a Graduate Diploma of Psychology Advanced.
+No matter which entry point you choose, you must then complete an APAC-accredited fourth year of study, which could be an Honours year or a Graduate Diploma of Psychology Advanced.

 How long does it take to become a clinical psychologist in Australia?

-How long does it take to navigate the path above?
+How long does it take to navigate this path?
 Here is a breakdown of the average timeframe for each step:

-Depending on your goals, needs and situation there may be an opportunity to shorten these timeframes (or indeed stretch them out).
-A Graduate Diploma in Psychology from Monash Online, for example, is designed to be completed in ten teaching periods (1.7 years), but a fast-track option is available that grants students the opportunity to complete the course in seven teaching periods (1.2 years).
+Depending on your goals and personal circumstances, these timeframes may be adjusted.
+For example, a Graduate Diploma in Psychology with Monash Online can be completed in ten teaching periods (1.7 years), but a fast-track option is available that grants students the opportunity to complete the course in seven teaching periods (1.2 years).

 Is a clinical psychologist role right for me?

 The decision to choose clinical psychology as a career is a very personal one.
-As we’ve already covered, there are a wealth of reasons why this profession is a fantastic one to get into.
-It is, however, important to be aware of the challenges of the role.
+As we’ve already covered, there are a wealth of opportunities and rewards associated with this profession, but it is also important to be aware of the challenges of the role.

-Clinical psychology can be an emotionally demanding profession, as you are constantly exposed to the challenging situations that your clients face (which you are tasked with remedying).
-The most successful clinical psychologists are those who are able to separate their often draining work life from their personal life, leaving the challenges of the day behind when they close the office door.
+Clinical psychology can be a demanding profession.
+The work often involves supporting clients through difficult or distressing situations, and this can be draining.
+The most successful clinical psychologists are those who can maintain professional boundaries and separate their work life from their personal life, leaving the challenges of the day behind when they close the office door.

-Hoping to get a better understanding of whether clinical psychology is the right career path for you?
+Curious if clinical psychology is the right fit for you?
 Get in touch with our course consultants today!

 I think the benefits from the course that I’ve received are my ability to comb through research in a more critical way to appraise information and respond to it with a point of view.